Gay Nazis myth: Origins

-German anti-fascist propaganda suggesting the Nazi Party is dominated by homosexuals.
-The caption, translated, reads "Oh, what a pleasure it is, being a German stormtrooper lad!"
+A 1932 Austrofascist propaganda suggesting the Nazi Party is dominated by homosexuals.
+The caption, translated, reads "Oh, what a pleasure it is, being a German SA boy!"

 Speculation on the supposed homosexuality of various Nazi leaders, especially Rudolf Hess, Baldur von Schirach, and Hitler himself, was popular in the media of the exiled German opposition.
 In the Soviet Union, writer Maxim Gorky claimed that "eradicating homosexuals [will make] fascism disappear".
 Leftists, even those who were themselves gay, continued to hold an aversion to all non-monogamous or non-heterosexual sex.
 Gay antifascists had to stay in the closet in order to avoid rejection by their movement.

 Hitler exaggerated the homosexuality in the SA in order to justify the 1934 purge of the SA leadership (the Night of the Long Knives).
 According to British historian Daniel Siemens, it was the Nazis, not the left, who were most responsible for the lasting impression of the SA as homosexual.

 Other anti-Nazis, such as Kurt Tucholsky writing in the left-liberal Die Weltbühne in 1932, rejected the idea of attacking opponents for their personal lives.
 Regarding the Röhm scandal, he commented, "We fight the scandalous §175, everywhere we can, therefore we must not join the choir of those among us who want to banish a man from society because he is homosexual."
 German writer Klaus Mann (himself homosexual) wrote in a polemical essay, "'Vice' and the Left" (1934), that homosexuals had become the "Jews of the antifascists".
 He also denounced the equation of the fascist Männerbund and homosexuality.
 Mann concluded:

 In the Third Reich gays are regularly being rounded up and put in work camps or even castrated and executed.
 Outside Germany they are derided in the leftist press and the German émigré community.
 We are at the point where homosexuals are being made scapegoats on all sides.
 In any case homosexuality is not going to be 'rooted out' and, if it were, it would leave civilization poorer.

 Although Mann was one of the most prominent intellectuals among exiled Germans, his essay was ignored.